Why is literacy important?

 Children’s enjoyment of reading is at an all-time-high, rising 14% between 2005-2016.
 In 2016 we recorded the highest levels of reading enjoyment to date.
 Read more.

-Half of children in the UK enjoy writing
+Only half of children in the UK enjoy writing

 Almost all families with a child under the age of five own touchscreens